rderooy/dosbox-x-wiki/Guide:Installing-DOS-4.md.md

 - Like DOS 3.3 before it, DOS 4.0x supports primary, extended and logical partitions.
 However, DOSBox-X has only limited support for extended and logical partitions.
 You can create them, and when you boot your DOS image, you can access them.
 But when you ``IMGMOUNT`` the image in DOSBox-X, the integrated DOS will only be able to access the primary partition.
 As such it is recommended to only create a single DOS partition per disk image, and if you need more space to create more disk images.

-- Be sure to use the -NOFS flag when creating an image with DOSBos's ``IMGMAKE``.
-If you don't, it will create a partitioned and formatted HDD image, which is incompatible with DOS 4.0x.
-The DOS 4.0x installer will not offer the option to install to the HDD.
-And if you manually SYS the drive, it will not boot from it.

 - DOS 4.0x supports HDDs up to 4,095MB.
 It is also supposed to support a primary partition up to 2,047MB and a logical partition of 2,048MB.
 But creating partitions that large will result in numerous problems, typically in ``FORMAT`` giving a "Divide overflow" error.
 The solution, assuming your only going to have a single primary partition, is to create a HDD image no larger then 2014MB.

+- DOS 4.0x supports the "type 6" FAT16 partition which DOSBox-X's ``IMGMAKE`` creates, but is incompatible with the way the partition is formatted.
+The DOS 4.0x installer will not offer the option to install to the HDD.
+And if you manually SYS the drive, it will not boot from it.
+The solution is to exit to the command line and manually format the C: drive.

 ## Creating a MS-DOS 4.0x HDD image